zuplo/docs/docs/articles/background-loader.md

 ---

 The BackgroundLoader class is used to asynchronous load information in the background while minimizing gateway latency using this information.
-It is ideal to use for critical configuration that might be powering your gateway for smart routing or similar.
+It's ideal to use for critical configuration that might be powering your gateway for smart routing or similar.